 If you’re already receiving Social Security, you’re automatically enrolled in both Parts A and B of Medicare.
 But if you aren't yet receiving Social Security, you will need to apply for Medicare during one of the designated annual enrollment periods.
 Your initial enrollment period lasts for seven months, beginning three months before the month in which you turn 65.
 Missing your enrollment date may mean penalties or even higher premiums for the rest of your life.
 See “Your Guide to Medicare: 5 Key Questions Answered” for more insights, including what you should do if you’re still working.

 If you were born between 1943 and 1954, age 66 is your “full retirement age” for Social Security.
 That’s the age at which you may first become entitled to full or unreduced retirement benefits.
-For those born after 1954, full retirement age will increase by two months a year until the current maximum of age 67, for those born in 1960 and later.
+For those born after 1954, the full retirement age will increase by two months a year until the current maximum of age 67 for those born in 1960 and later.

 If you’ve waited until your 70th birthday to begin taking Social Security, you’ll now get the biggest possible monthly benefit, which may be as much as 76% larger than if you had started receiving payments at age 62.
 Any further delay in claiming won’t increase the size of your check.